While we must acknowledge emergence in design and system development, a little planning can avoid much waste.

-- Teams are not always able to synchronize with each other, thus creating assumption entropy and architectural divergence.
+- Teams are not always able to synchronize with each other, thus creating untested assumptions and inconsistent technical architectures.

-- Teams may not even be aware of some of the larger, upcoming business needs; factors outside their purview drive the need for future architecture.
+- Teams may not even be aware of some of the larger, upcoming business needs; factors outside their scope of knowledge drive the need for future architectural redesign.

-- Common architectural underpinnings enhance usability, extensibility, performance, and maintainability of the larger system of systems.
+- Lack of a common technical architecture, which can enhance usability, extensibility, performance, and maintainability of the larger system of systems.

-- New, cross-cutting user patterns affect future fitness of purpose.
+- New, crosscutting user patterns affect the future fitness of purpose.

 - Mergers and acquisitions drive integrations and the need for commonality of infrastructure.

-Organizations,must respond simultaneously to new business challenges with larger-scale architectural initiatives that require some intentionality and planning.
-Therefore, there comes a point at which emergent design is an insufficient response to the complexity of large-scale system development.
-Simply, it is not possible for teams to anticipate changes that may well occur outside their environment, nor for individual teams to fully understand the entire system and thereby avoid producing redundant and/or conflicting code and designs.
-For this some intentional architecture is needed—a set of purposeful, planned architectural initiatives to enhance solution design, performance, and usability and to provide guidance for inter-team design and implementation synchronization.
+Organizations must respond simultaneously to new business challenges with larger-scale architectural initiatives that require some intentionality and planning.
+Therefore, there comes a point at which emergent design is insufficient for large-scale system development.
+Simply put, it’s not possible for teams to anticipate changes that may well occur outside their environment, nor for individual teams to fully understand the entire system and thereby avoid producing redundant and/or conflicting code and designs.
+For this, some intentional architecture is needed to enhance solution design, performance, and usability and to provide guidance for cross-team design and implementation synchronization.

 Architecture Is a Collaboration

-Clearly, it’s best to have both: fast, local control of emergent design and a global view of intentional architecture.
-The combination provides the guidance needed to ensure that the system as a whole has conceptual integrity and efficacy.
-Achieving the right balance of emergent design and intentional architecture drives effective evolution of the system, as Figure 1 illustrates.
+Clearly, it’s best to have both: fast, local control of emergent design and applying systems thinking to provide a global view of intentional architecture.
+This combination provides the guidance needed to ensure that the system as a whole has conceptual integrity and produces the intended result.
+Figure 1 illustrates how to achieve the right balance of emergent design and intentional architecture.

-Figure 1 illustrates that these are not independent constructs.
-Intentional architecture constrains the emergent design, but at a high enough level of abstraction to allow the teams to effectively adapt the “intentional” part to their specific context.
+Figure 1 also illustrates how intentional architecture constrains the emergent design, but at a high enough level of abstraction to allow the teams to effectively adapt the intentional part to their specific context.
 At the same time, emergent design influences and corrects intentional architecture and also feeds new ideas for future, centralized, intentional effort.

-Such a deep reciprocity between emergent design and intentional architecture can occur only as a result of collaboration between Agile Teams, System and Solution Architecture, Enterprise Architects, and Product and Solution Management.
-Agile Release Trains and the Solution Train create an environment that fosters this particular collaboration.
+Such a deep reciprocity between emergent design and intentional architecture can occur only as a result of collaboration between Agile Teams, System and Solution Architects, Enterprise Architects, and Product and Solution Management to create an environment that encourages this collaboration.

 #2 – The Bigger the System, the Longer the Runway.

-An architectural runway exists when the enterprise’s platforms have sufficient technological infrastructure to support the implementation of the highest-priority Features and Capabilities in the backlog without excessive, delay-inducing redesign.
-In order to achieve some degree of runway, the enterprise must continually invest in extending existing platforms, as well as building and deploying the new platforms needed for evolving business requirements.
+An architectural runway exists when the enterprise’s platforms have sufficient technical infrastructure to support the implementation of the highest-priority Features and Capabilities in the backlog without excessive, redesign and delays.
+In order to achieve some degree of an architectural runway, the enterprise must continually invest in extending existing platforms, as well as building and deploying the new platforms needed for evolving business requirements.

-In the Lean-Agile enterprise, implementation of architectural initiatives is complicated by the fact that the “big-bang-up-front branch-and-merge” waterfall approach is abandoned.
-Instead, the enterprise commits to implementing architectural initiatives incrementally in the main code base.
+In the Lean enterprise, architectural initiatives are incrementally developed and committed to the main code base.
 Doing so means that architectural initiatives must be split into Enabler Features, which build the runway needed to host the new business features, as Figure 2 illustrates.

-Each enabler feature must be completed within a Program Increment such that the system always runs, at least at the PI boundaries.
+Each enabler feature must be completed within a Program Increment (PI) such that the system always runs, at least at the PI boundaries.
 In some cases, this means that new architectural initiatives are implemented incrementally and may not even be exposed to the users in the PI in which they are implemented.
-In this way, architectural runway can be implemented and tested behind the scenes, allowing shipment throughout, and then exposed to users when a sufficient feature capability exists in the next PI or so.
+In this way, the runway can be implemented and tested behind the scenes, allowing continuous deployment and then released to users when a sufficient feature or capability exists in the next PI or so.

-The concept of runway illustrates how intentional architecture and emergent design effectively complement each other at scale: intentional, high-level ideas in support of future functionality are adapted and instantiated by Agile Teams; they are empowered to figure out the optimal emergent design.
+The runway built by intentional architecture and emergent design effectively complement each other at scale: intentional, high-level ideas in support of future functionality are adapted and implemented by Agile teams; they are empowered to figure out the optimal emergent design.

 #3 – Build the Simplest Architecture That Can Possibly Work.